crcx/retroforth/README.md

 Binaries will be placed in the `bin` directory.

-### rre
+### retro

-Short for `run retro and exit`, this is the primary interface for RETRO.
-The `rre` interface is used to run the examples and Atua Gopher and HTTP servers that power forthworks.com.
+The primary executable is `retro`.
+This is used for running the examples and the Atua (gopher) & Casket (http) servers that power forthworks.com.

-`rre` embeds the RETRO image into the binary, making it trivial to copy and deploy.
+`retro` embeds the image into the binary, making it trivial to copy and deploy.

-The `rre` interface also extends the language with many new words and vocabularies, adding scripting, file i/o, gopher, and floating point math support.
+The `retro` interface also extends the language with many new words and vocabularies, adding scripting, file i/o, gopher, and floating point math support.

+When run without any command line arguments, this will start the *listener*, a basic REPL for interactive use.

-### repl
+### retro-repl

 This is a basic `read-evaluate-print-loop` for interactive use.
 It's intended for quick tests and as an easy starting point for new interfaces.

-The `repl` interface looks for the RETRO image (`ngaImage`) in the current working.
+The `retro-repl` interface looks for the RETRO image (normally `ngaImage`) in the current working directory.
 If not found, this will use an embedded copy.

-### ri
+### retro-ri

-`ri` is an interactive, (n)curses based interface inspired by the interface used around 2001 with RETRO4.
+`retro-ri` is an interactive, curses based interface inspired by the interface used around 2001 with RETRO4.
 It provides an output area and then an input area at the bottom.
 Input is processed as it is entered, and the top stack items appear to the right of the input.